Jyotie/ecomdocs/source/catalogue_access.rst

 Catalogue Access
 =========================

 This section will explain you the steps required to provide the authorization access to the eCommerce webapp product catalogue.
-If your eCommerce webapp is built using any of the following eCommerce Platforms then please go through the steps described in the subsection relevant to the platform.
-Otherwise please contact us @ this link Contact Us  and one of our representatives will help you complete this step.
+If your eCommerce webapp is built using any of the following eCommerce Platforms then please go through the steps described in the subsection relevant to that platform.
+Otherwise please contact us @ this link Contact Us  and one of our representatives will happily help you complete this step.

 Platforms